srilamaiti/srilamaiti.github.io/README.md

 ## 🧠 What I’m Currently Working On
 - Rewriting machine learning algorithms from scratch.
-- Building autonomous agents application
+- Building the autonomous agents application
 - Storytelling application
 - Building LLM from scratch